skahwah/wordsmith/README.md

 State Options:
-    -a, --all                        Grab everything for the specified state -c, --cities                     Grab all city names for the specified state -l, --landmarks                  Grab all landmarks for the specified state -p, --phone                      Grab all area codes for the specified state -r, --roads                      Grab all road names in the specified state
+    -a, --all                        Grab everything for the specified state -c, --cities                     Grab all city names for the specified state -f, --colleges                   Grab all college sports for the specified state -l, --landmarks                  Grab all landmarks for the specified state -p, --phone                      Grab all area codes for the specified state -r, --roads                      Grab all road names in the specified state